-9.1 Members shall prohibit Salespersons, while they are acting as Salespersons, from marketing any materials that are inconsistent with the policies and procedures of the Member.

-9.2 Salespersons who sell company approved promotional or training literature, whether in hard copy or electronic form, shall (i) utilize only materials that comply with the same standards to which the Member adheres, (ii) refrain from making the purchase of such sales aids a requirement of downline Salespersons, (iii) provide sales aids at a reasonable and fair price, equivalent to similar material available generally in the marketplace, and (iv) offer a written return policy that is the same as the return policy of the Member the Salesperson represents.
+- 10.1 Members shall prohibit Salespersons, while they are acting as Salespersons, from marketing to other Salespersons any materials that are not approved by the Member and are inconsistent with the policies and procedures of the Member. - 10.2 Salespersons who sell company approved promotional or training literature, whether in hard copy or electronic, or any other form, shall (i) offer only materials that comply with the same standards to which the Member adheres, (ii) refrain from making the purchase of such sales aids a requirement of other Salespersons, (iii) provide sales aids at a reasonable and fair price, without any significant profit to the Salesperson, equivalent to similar material available generally in the marketplace, and (iv) offer a written return policy that is the same as the return policy of the Member the Salesperson represents.